 – the question that leads to a successful outcome

 Plan time for the whole project.
 Painting seems like a simple project – part of it is!
 However, applying the paint is a small part of the project.
 75% of the work is actually in the prep and clean-up.
 This is why many are glad to hire a contractor to do the work.
 Do not cut short the prep time.
-Last year I painted a barn on my property that needed re-painting ten years previous!
+A few years ago I painted a barn on my property that needed re-painting ten years previous!
 I spent almost a month scraping, replacing boards and re-caulking to prepare it.
 It’s hard to explain progress to your wife when the barn look splotchier and splotchier with every passing day.
 The painting itself took a few hours for each coat and was finished after about 8 hours total.
 Painting is simple.
 Prep is not.

 Be sure you have plenty of good rollers, extension poles that will reach every corner, paint buckets, good quality brushes, clean up rags, gloves and the rest of it.
 If you think you need two of something, double it!
 You can always return unused items.
 There is nothing more frustrating than having to pause a project midway to rush to the store, especially when wet paint is drying and time is precious.

 Play some music!
 Get some good playlists and budget for a good speaker that will let everyone know how fun it is to paint at your house.
 Who knows, maybe you’ll have Tom Sawyer success with the neighbors painting your house as you supervise!
+Make your paint project pop by creating a festive environemnt work in!